codeparkhouston/GitHub-Workshop/README.md

-# TXRX GitHub Workshop
+# GitHub Workshop
 ## Overview
-In this workshop, you will introduce students to GitHub with Github , the most popular git SaaS (software as a service) product for collaboration.
+In this workshop, you will introduce students to GitHub with Github, the most popular git SaaS (software as a service) product for collaboration.

 ### Instructor Priorities
 * Students should understand definition of Git and Github concepts